OlegBezr/cs182-final-proj/README.md

 Use one of the following notebooks to train your own model.
 We would typically run them on Google Colab.
 - **[FILE1].ipynb** - description
 - **[FILE2].ipynb** - description
-- **[pytorch_articles].ipynb** - this notebook contains the code for training the model on the articles from **final_labels_MBIC.csv** file.
+- **pytorch_articles.ipynb** - this notebook contains the code for training the model on the articles from **final_labels_MBIC.csv** file.
 The model is trained using Google Colab Pro.
 We have existing pre-training models for this notebook, so you can skip the training part and use the pre-trained model to generate texts.